TosbackCgusBridge-Bot/CGUs-versions/Webmd/Privacy Policy.md

-WebMD's privacy practices have been certified against the requirements of the above third party assessment vendor.
+WebMD's privacy practices have been certified in accordance with the requirements of the above third party assessment vendor.